emo-bon/hackathon2022/handson_instructions.md

 View the `.cwl` script using the `nano` editor and note the `CommandLineTool` flag in the `class` argument.
 (Note that the `^` character in `nano` signifies the CONTROL key.)

 In the `hints` section, check the `DockerRequirement` flag: the [dockerPull](https://docs.docker.com/engine/reference/commandline/pull/) command fetches the corresponding software from DockerHub.

-> Can you find the `microbiomeinformatics/pipeline-v5.fastp:0.20.0` Docker image on [DockerHub](https://hub.docker.com)?
+Can you find the `microbiomeinformatics/pipeline-v5.fastp:0.20.0` Docker image on [DockerHub](https://hub.docker.com)?
->

-Then browse the `.yml` file and have a look at the arguments there.

-> What about the `inputs` sections of the `.cwl` and the `.yml` content?
-NEED TO ASK A PROPER QUESTION HERE!!

 Now, let's run the `fastp` tool.
 Copy the `input_files/slurm-example.sh` file to the current `fastp` folder.
-Using the `nano` editor, add the following command to `slurm-example.sh` file, give the job a 9 letter name, and saving the file as `slurm-fastp.sh`:
+Using the `nano` editor, add the following command to `slurm-example.sh` file, give the job a <9 letter name, and save the file as `slurm-fastp.sh`:

     cwltool fastp.cwl fastp.yml

 Next submit the job to the SLURM queue:

-    sbatch slurm-fastp.sh
+    $ sbatch slurm-fastp.sh

 (Note: you can monitor the progress of your job using the `squeue` command.)

 Once the job is finished, let's see the outcome!

-    ls
+    % ls
-    fastp.html  fastp.json wgs-paired-SRR1620013_1.fastq.fastp.fastq  wgs-paired-SRR1620013_2.fastq.fastp.fastq ...
+    fastp.html  fastp.json wgs-paired-SRR1620013_1.fastq.fastp.fastq  wgs-paired-SRR1620013_2.fastq.fastp.fastq ... etc

-> Download `fastp.html` to your local machine and open it in a web-browser.
+Download `fastp.html` to your local machine using the secure-copy command `scp` and open it in a web-browser.

+    $ scp <username>@ceta.ualg.pt:~/hackathon-test/hackathon2022/tools/fastp/fastp.html .

 ## Run the 2-step workflow

-Move in the zero-level of the repo.
+Move to the top-level directry of the repo.
 Let us now review the `hack_wf.cwl` script!

-The class of this `.cwl` is `Workflow` and not a `CommandLineTool`.

-An extra section is also present; in `steps` we have the 2 software tools that are listed in the `tools/` folder.
+The class of this `.cwl` workflow is `Workflow` and not `CommandLineTool` that was used when we were only running a single software (e.g. in fastp.cwl).
+An extra section is also present; in `steps` we describe the 2 software tools that are in the `tools` folder.

-> Can you see how the output of the `fastp` tool is provided as in input in the `SeqPrep` ?
+Can you see how the output of the `fastp` tool is provided as in input in the `SeqPrep` ?

 Let us now run the workflow.
 Write another SLURM queue submission script with the following command and submit it to the queue:

     cwltool --outdir 2step-wf hack_wf.cwl hack_wf.yml

-Once comlpeted, check on the output directory!
+Once comlpeted, check the output directory!

+NEED QUESTIONS...

 ## Edit the `.yml` script of the workflow and run again